 Onto a dirt road, off the beaten path, we ramble for a few miles.
 We come upon a gate.
 Cheryl gets out and opens it, allowing me to drive onto the ranch.
 When we get to the house Zeke, my son has some cold beers waiting and some chicken on the grill.
 The dogs are in heaven as they romp around the grounds with Zeke's dog.

 Away from the city, this is a perfect location to get some photographs of the New Mexico dark sky, providing the clouds clear up for a while.
 The Galactic Center of the Milky Way is expected to rise above the southeastern horizon around 11 pm (2300 hrs).
 It will rise in the southeastern sky and move westward across the sky.
 Jupiter and Saturn will follow behind, and so will the moon.
 Ah, but the moon will leave the eastern horizon around 2 am (0200 hrs), and so I have a window of a few hours to capture the images of the Milky Way and the planets before the moon lights up the sky, making it too bright to get good images.
 So the sky is monitored.
-Since I am still learning about this astrophotography I am always testing.
+Since I am still learning about astrophotography I am always testing.

 At around 11 the rain has stopped, but the clouds still cover the sky.
-Off in the distance to the east, I could see the radiant light from lightening probably in the eastern plains.
+Off in the distance to the east, I could see the radiant light from lightning probably in the eastern plains.
 I lock the camera on the tripod and adjust camera settings for exposure, ISO, and f-stop.
 The camera is also set to interval so that it will also record a time-lapse.
 I leave the camera on the deck of the house and patiently wait for a clearing of the sky.
 The clouds started to break up and I started the time-lapse.
 Stars gleamed in and out as the clouds moved across the sky.

 The time-lapse was discontinued.
 I look at the images through the camera.
 To look at these images, I will need to put them through the computer and process them.
 So it would have to wait until I returned to Albuquerque.

 The next morning we had a breakfast of sausage and egg burritos.
 My daughter Rhea and her wife Adrienne joined us.
-After breakfast we walked around the ranch.
+After breakfast, we walked around the ranch.
 The morning carried fresh air following a night of rain.
-Wildflowers bloomed in the high desert clay..
+Wildflowers bloomed in the high desert clay.

 In this new Covid world, you got to find ways to get out safely and breathe!
 As we returned to Albuquerque it will be a little easier to stay confined!.